alessia223/BSE_Template_Portfolio/index.md

 ﻿# Gesture Remote Robot Car
 I am working on a gesture remote robot car where I can control the direction and speed of a robot car using communication between two different ESP32s.
 I communicate between these two ESP32s that are connected to my accelerometer and motor driver to send the angels of the accelerometer to the motor driver.
-Different angles from the accelerometer determine whether the car is moving forward, backward, left, or right.
+Different angles from the accelerometer determine whether the car is moving forward, backward, left, or right and all of this data will be sent to motor driver making it move.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|